yashprit/awesome-js/README.md

 ### Graphics

 - [ProcessingJS](http://processingjs.org/) - A port of the Processing Visualization Language
+- [Raphael](http://raphaeljs.com/) - Simplify your work with vector graphics on the web

 ### Parser
 - [PDFJS](https://github.com/mozilla/pdf.js) - PDF Reader in JavaScript